Kärcher Brass hose connector 3/4

-Tough and durable brass hose connector for 3/4" hoses.
+Tough and durable brass hose connector with Aqua Stop for 3/4" hoses.
 Rubber non-slip grip for easy handling and connection.

-High-quality brass hose connector for 3/4" hoses.
+High-quality brass hose connector with Aqua Stop for 3/4" hoses.
 Rubber non-slip grip for easy handling and connection.
+Aqua Stop stops the water flow when disconnecting hoses and attachments.
 The new range of high-quality brass connectors from Kärcher for semi-professional use in the garden for all pressures.
 This high-quality, tough connector is extremely durable and suitable for heavy-duty use.
 Watering with Kärcher is the smart way to water!

 Features and benefits